inspiremd/Model-generation/README.md

 ## 0_docking.py
 * Takes a smiles and pdb, generates conformers, docks, scores, and parameterizes the ligand.
 * The output is a set of simulation-ready structures (ligand, apo, and complex) and a file called metrics.csv, which has the docking score and associated uncertainties.
 Most uncertainties are 0 right now.
 There are other auxiliary files that are saved in the output directory.
-* Dependencies: OpenEye, Ambertools, Ambermini
+* Dependencies: OpenEye, Ambertools, Ambermini, docopt

 ## 1_mmgbsa.py
 * This command should only be run after docking.py.
 * Takes the path to a directory where the input coordinates and parameters are saved.
 This should be the output path from the docking.py command.
 * Also takes the nanosecond length of the simulation.
 0 corresponds to an energy minimization.
 * Output adds to the metrics.csv file
-* Dependencies: OpenMM, numpy, pymbar
+* Dependencies: OpenMM, numpy, pymbar, docopt

 To get the first two metrics for a smiles, pick a smiles and call